-No Deliverable Milestone Regula reporti r coordination with the Core group on project management and associated ng.
-Continuous 01 ting Environment Operation concept - Operational Analysis (=ORS CONEMP, ional Requirement Specification)- Description of Deliverable: First operational standardization specifications (ORS CONEMP, as defined in the SEMP) for computing environment.
+No Deliverable Milestone Regula Regular coordination with the Core group on project management and associated reporti ng.
+01 Compu ting Environment Operation concept - Operational Analysis (=ORS CONEMP, 03/2024 Operat ional Requirement Specification)- a.
+Description of Deliverable : First operational standardization specifications (ORS CONEMP, as defined in the SEMP) for computing environment.
 The CE Domain will create an operational concept based on the Use Case analysis from SC 2.1, considering the decided specification granularity.
-The operational analysis includes the deliverables along SEMP process Group 2 (Annex D) for the CONEMP operations (lifecycle processes for construction, maintenance, replacement, etc.).
-Sub-Milestones: No Definition of done: Documents described in a. are in Polarion, reviewed by the 03/2024 d. mirror group (if applicable) and ready for SPCG revision.
+The operational analysis includes the deliverables along SEMP process Group 2 (Annex D) for the CONEMP operations (lifecycle processes for construction, maintenance, replacement, etc.). b.
+Sub-Milestones : No c.
+Definition of done : Documents described in a. are in Polarion, reviewed by the mirror group (if applicable) and ready for SPCG revision. d.
 Interaction with other Domains: T2OPE